Ubax/a11y-kata/4-pitfalls/4.02-headings/README.md

 # 4.2.
 Headings

-In this exercise, your task is to enhance the accessibility of the headers on the webpage on the page [before.html](./before.html).
+In this exercise, your task is to enhance the accessibility of the headings on page [before.html](https://ubax.github.io/a11y-kata/4-pitfalls/4.02-headings/before.html) ([code source](./before.html)).

 Additionally, you can refer to the [after.html](after.html) file to compare your solutions.